-Changing energy supply with a green tariff is a fantastic way to spend on renewable energy sources and can also save money on bills.
+Changing the energy supply with a green tariff is a fantastic way to spend on renewable energy sources and can also save money on bills.

 - Protecting and respecting green spaces

 Green spaces like gardens and parks are crucial in reducing the impact of climate change.
 They absorb CO2 and are linked to lower air pollution levels.
-They control the temperature by cooling down overheated areas, reducing flood risks by absorbing rainwater.
+They control the temperature by cooling down overheated areas and reducing flood risks by absorbing rainwater.
 This offers major habitats for certain animals, insects, amphibians and birds.

 They also offer several public health benefits with studies connecting green spaces to reduced stress levels.
 Help to conserve and protect green spaces such as ponds, local parks or community gardens.